 There is an easy option, it is companion planting.
 This is the old concept where planting plants together for the benefit of both plants.
 This is as seen when you plant beans with corn and squash, the native Americans called them the three sisters.
 The corn provided a structure for the beans to grow on, the squash kept the soil damp and acted as living humus and the beans

 Weeds are the next companion plant.
 Some plants are considered weeds that really shouldn’t have that distinction.
 Dandelion is a common pest for gardeners, however, the dandelion has many benefits.
 Its roots attract earthworms to your garden.
 Earthworms are one of the most beneficial insects.
 They aerate the soil, their excrement

 There are some pests from the animal kingdom.
 The worst of them being aphids, slugs and snails.
-Aphids also referred to as greenfly and are one of the most abundant pests in Dublin.
+Aphids also referred to as greenfly and are one of the most abundant pests in Dublin, if you will like to learn about the best pest control products you can use, start by checking Terminix now.
 Chances are if you pass a garden in Dublin you can spot them.
 Aphid infestation symptoms are the curling leaves and twisting new growth inward.
 There are endless hoards that seem to attach to every plant that it can.
 Fortunately there are many solutions, not all are easy.

 To deal with Aphids there are the trap plants, these plants attract so many aphids that provide a stable population of aphids in your garden.
 This may seem counter-productive, but these trap plants, take the aphids away from your important plants.
 Trap plants biggest strength, however, is their ability to attract ladybirds and